oasis-tcs/sarif-spec/sarif-2.2/prose/style/README.md

 the OASIS initial provisioned stylesheet (cf. below "Changes") and name the file containing these base CSS style definitions `base-style.css`.

+We add the style layer that provides most of the look of published OASIS workproducts per the local stylesheet `skin-style.css`.

 ## Changes

 We started from <https://docs.oasis-open.org/templates/css/markdown-styles-v1.7.3a.css>